 Tax credits for foreign tax payers

 The government views the inhabitants of the European Union, European Economic Area, BES islands and Switzerland as non-qualifying foreign tax payers.
 By EU law, these are entitled to a tax share of the labour and income-dependant combination deductions.
 This also applies to those foreign tax payers who run a company permanently established in the Netherlands.
-Although the Dutch Tax Authorities has already applied this entitlement, it will officially become law on January 1, 2019.
+Although the Dutch Tax Authorities have already applied this entitlement, it will officially become law on January 1, 2019.

 Abolition of Dividend tax